pocc/tshark.dev/content/capture/choose_interface.md

 If you don't, you should find out what interfaces you have available, as the one you are currently using is not working. `tshark -D` will show you a list of interfaces tshark is aware of.
 If in doubt, `ifconfig` on
 \*nix and `ipconfig /all` on Windows will print all interfaces.

+If you do not see any packets captured, try using `tshark -i <interface>` with the listing of `tshark -D` from before.

-#### Finding the interface name
+### Finding the interface name

 _These one-liners will print the exact interface name, regardless of OS._